fseidl-gdit/SL-Cloud/README.md

 ### Account Creation
 To be able to use our platform, researchers first need to have a Google registered email, a Google Cloud account and have created a Google Project.
 They can connect the ISB-CGC to their project to be able to use the tables available in ISB-CGC database (Getting isb-cgc-gq dataset is a requirement to run DAISY pipeline).
-How to use ISB-CGC are explained in detail by videos and notebooks on  [https://isb-cgc.appspot.com]([https://isb-cgc.appspot.com).
+How to use ISB-CGC is explained in detail by videos and notebooks on  [https://isb-cgc.appspot.com]([https://isb-cgc.appspot.com).

 ### Accessing SL Resource
-To add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking ADD DATA and after selecting Pin a project as shown in Figure.
-After entering the project name as syntheticlethality, please click on PIN.
+To  add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking "ADD DATA" and after selecting "Pin a project" and "Search for project", you will see the window as in the Figure .
+After clicking the project name  syntheticlethality, please click on OPEN.

 ![Adding syntheticlethality dataset](https://github.com/IlyaLab/SL-Cloud/blob/main/figures/add_sl_dataset.png)
 ## Getting Started
+Please run this notebook (https://github.com/IlyaLab/SL-Cloud/blob/first_notebook.ipynb) to start using our project.